Cosmic research "Dream Machine" mooted

 "The science of particle physics has reached a decisive moment.
-Experiments at particle accelerators, together with observations of the cosmos, bring unprecedented opportunities for discovery," a statement from the organizers said.
+Experiments at particle accelerators, together with observations of the cosmos, bring unprecedented opportunities for discovery," a statement from the organisers said.

 The meeting comes on the heels of the closure last Friday after 26 years in operation of the world's first major accelerator, the U.S. Fermilab's Tevatron, leaving CERN's Large Hadron Collider (LHC) alone to carry the baton.